-- Kevin Smith's original script, to which Tim BurtonTim Burton was immediately attached, was based on a 1993 story arc in the comic books in which Superman was killed by a creature named Doomsday and then brought back to life more powerful than before.
+- Kevin SmithKevin Smith's original script, to which Tim BurtonTim Burton was immediately attached, was based on a 1993 story arc in the comic books in which Superman was killed by a creature named Doomsday and then brought back to life more powerful than before.
 After a lengthy development process, Warner Bros. chose not to go with Smith's script and hired other writers, such as [Alias] creator J.J.
+AbramsJ.J.
 Abrams, to revive the series.

-- Actresses being considered for the role of Lois Lane when McG was to direct included [?]
-Elisha Cuthbert, Claire DanesClaire Danes and Keri Russell.
+- Actresses being considered for the role of Lois Lane when McGMcG was to direct included [?]
+Elisha Cuthbert, Claire DanesClaire Danes and Keri RussellKeri Russell.

-- Jack Larson, who plays Bo the Bartender, played Jimmy Olsen in the 1952 [Adventures of Superman] TV series.
+- Jack LarsonJack Larson, who plays Bo the Bartender, played Jimmy Olsen in the 1952 [Adventures of Superman] TV series.

 - The appearance of Superman in the silver suit right after crashing back to Smallville is a direct nod to the Kryptonian costumes of the 1978 Superman film which were made out of a screen material that, despite it's glow, appeared dark gray when not properly lit.